hyperledger/fabric/docs/source/couchdb_as_state_database.rst

 a subsequent version of the chaincode, the index creation may take some time.
 Avoid calling chaincode functions that query the state database at these times as the chaincode query may time out while the index is getting initialized.
 During transaction processing, the indexes will automatically get refreshed as blocks are committed to the ledger.
+If the peer crashes during chaincode installation, the couchdb indexes may not get created.
+If this occurs, you need to reinstall the chaincode to create the indexes.

 CouchDB Configuration
 ---------------------